 LH 101 Practical Skills

-This course covers the basic horticultural skills like garden and lawn maintenance, planting and transplanting, greenhouse work, equipment operation, irrigation and drainage basics, pruning and hedge maintenance.
+This course covers the basic horticultural skills like garden and lawn maintenance, planting and transplanting, greenhouse work, equipment operation, pruning and hedge maintenance.
 Students apply the knowledge and skills acquired in all courses to the operation of the Gardens at HCP.
 In addition, students work with HCP volunteers on Wednesday mornings for part of the year, participate in field trips and bi-annual plant sales.

 LH 102 Botany